bugramovic/korma.postgis/readme.md

 ```

 # Todos #
-* currently the input geometries are converted to WKT which is obviously a stupid idea from an performance viewpoint .. so change to WKB
+* Currently the input geometries are converted to WKT which is obviously a stupid idea from an performance viewpoint .. so change to WKB
-* test all those generated sql-function macros/aliases
+* Test all those generated sql-function macros/aliases
-* maybe attach srid metadata to an entity, so there is no need to provide it every time ? (not sure about this .. having the spatial refrence explicit prevents errors)
+* Maybe attach SRID metadata to an entity, so there is no need to provide it every time?
+(Not sure about this...
+Having the spatial refrence explicit prevents errors.)

 # Features #
-* allow input of JTS geometries or WKT strings
+* Allow input of JTS geometries or WKT strings
-* convert PGgeometry to JTS
+* Convert PGgeometry to JTS
-* generated macros for most of postgis' "ST_" functions
+* Generated macros for most of the PostGIS `ST_` functions
-* macros include basic documentation, so you can use e.g. (doc st-buffer) to look at postgis documentation - which was scraped from postgis' function reference page
+* Macros include basic documentation, so you can use e.g. `(doc st-buffer)` to look at PostGIS documentation - which was scraped from the PostGIS function reference page.

 # Extension points #
-there is currently one multimethod that can be used to customize korma.postgis to your needs:
+There is currently one multimethod that can be used to customize korma.postgis to your needs:
 ```clojure
 (defmulti to-wkt class)
 ```
-converts the input-parameter into WKT to interface with the database (this WILL change to to-wkb)
+converts the input-parameter into WKT to interface with the database (this WILL change to `to-wkb`)
-usefull if you don't use JTS as your geometry library (although you should)
+useful if you don't use JTS as your geometry library (although you should)

-# I don't use postgis, i use oracle|mssql|arcsde ! #
+# I don't use PostGIS; I use Oracle|MS SQL|ArcSDE, etc. #
-transforming korma.postgis into korma.spatial that handles the different spatial sql databases (ms sql server, oracle spatial/locator, arcsde/st_geometry).
-is currently no short term goal.
+Transforming korma.postgis into korma.spatial to handle all the different spatial SQL databases (MS SQL Server, Oracle spatial/locator, ArcSDE/st_geometry) is currently not a short-term goal.
-generated queries need to be a bit different depending on the database.
-Esri's ST_GEOMETRY in oracle for example returns 0|1 instead of a boolean,
+Generated queries need to be a bit different depending on the database.
+Esri's `ST_GEOMETRY` in Oracle, for example, returns `0` or `1` instead of a proper boolean,
 so we would have to generate
     [...]
 WHERE ST_INTERSECTS(table1.shape, table2.shape) = 1
     instead of
     [...]
 WHERE ST_INTERSECTS(table1.shape, table2.shape)

-this might happen, after the api is finalized
+This might happen, after the API is finalized.

 ## License ##